careerbuilder/CandidateDataServicesDocumentation/CB OAuth.md

 `curl -X GET -H "Authorization: Bearer tabc1234567xyz" "https://wwwtest.api.careerbuilder.com/[API-URI]"`

-Note: Only request a new bearer token when your current token has expired.
+Note: Only request a new bearer token when your current token has expired (or is near expiration).
 Requesting a new token for each request you perform will result in your account being flagged for token generation abuse and being locked out.

 ## More Information